 What is your purpose?

-Consider how you will mainly use an electric bike (e.g. everyday commuting, off roading, touring) to make your decision accordingly.
-Bikes are not all purpose utilities and although most of us use them in that way, it often makes for less than ideal experiences.
-Therefore, deciding on the main use for your bike significantly helps to inform your decisions about the components and performance.
+Consider how you will mainly use an electric bike (e.g. everyday commuting, off-roading, touring) to make your decision accordingly.
+Bikes are not all-purpose utilities and although most of us use them in that way, it could make for less than ideal experiences.
+Our staff are well knowledged on e-bikes both on paper and in real life.
+We are here to help you decide on the main use for your bike and guide you to an informed decision about the components, and performance and model that is right for you.

 Consider quality over price.